 Related Article: How to Increase Ad Revenue | Success Formula and Proven Solution

-In a first-price auction, both publishers and advertisers can assess the true value of each 1000 ad impressions and accurately measure their ROI (Return on Investment).
-It also provides a clear auction outlook where bidders know how much they’re offering for a given inventory.
+In a first-price auction, publishers and advertisers can assess the true value of each 1000 ad impressions and accurately measure their ROI (Return on Investment).
+It also provides a clear auction outlook where bidders know how much they offer for a given inventory.

 First-Price Auction Example

-Three bidders participate in the auction (A, B, C).
+Three bidders participated in the auction (A, B, C).
 Each of the bidders set a price of how much they are going to pay for 1000 ad impressions:

 - Bidder A = $3

 The highest bid in this auction is 5$.
 Bidder B wins the auction and pays $5 per 1000 ad impressions to the publisher.